Rainforest Research Group

 - Dr Farnon Ellwood, Associate Professor of Conservation Science, University of the West of England, Bristol

-- Dr Mark Fitzsimons, Associate Professor (Reader) in Organic Geochemistry, University of Plymouth
+- Professor Mark Fitzsimons, Associate Professor (Reader) in Organic Geochemistry, University of Plymouth

 Our work is focused around seven research themes, which align our academic strengths with Eden’s mission to connect us with each other and the living world, and the grand scientific and environmental challenges of our time: